Carbon tetrachloride: History and synthesis

-Prior to the 1950s, carbon tetrachloride was manufactured by the chlorination of carbon disulfide at 105 to 130 °C:

-CS2 + 3Cl2 → CCl4 + S2Cl2

-The production of carbon tetrachloride has steeply declined since the 1980s due to environmental concerns and the decreased demand for CFCs, which were derived from carbon tetrachloride.
+The production of carbon tetrachloride has steeply declined since the 1980s because of environmental concerns and the decreased demand for CFCs, which were derived from carbon tetrachloride.
 In 1992, production in the U.S./Europe/Japan was estimated at 720,000 tonnes.
+In the 2010s, the total amount of CCl4 produced and imported into the US annually was under 70,000 tonnes.

+Natural occurrence

+Carbon tetrachloride was discovered along with chloromethane and chloroform in oceans, marine algae and volcanoes.
+Natural emissions of carbon tetrachloride are insignificant compared to anthropogenic sources; for example, the Momotombo volcano in Nicaragua emits carbon tetrachloride at a flux of 82 grams per year while the global industrial emissions were at 2 × 1010 grams per year.

+Carbon tetrachloride was found in red algae, specifically Asparagopsis taxiformis and Asparagopsis armata.
+It was detected in Southern Californian ecosystems, salt lakes of the Kalmykian steppe and a common liverwort in the Czech Republic.

 Safety

+At high temperatures in air, it decomposes or burns to produce poisonous phosgene.
+This was a common problem when carbon tetrachloride was used as a fire extinguisher and there have been deaths due to its conversion to phosgene reported.

+Carbon tetrachloride is a suspected human carcinogen but there is no sufficient evidence of carcinogenicity in humans.
+The World Health Organization reports carbon tetrachloride can induce hepatocellular carcinomas (hepatomas) in mice and rats.
+The doses inducing hepatic tumors in mice and rats are higher than those inducing cell toxicity.
+The International Agency for Research on Cancer (IARC) classified this compound in Group 2B, "possibly carcinogenic to humans".

 Carbon tetrachloride is one of the most potent hepatotoxins (toxic to the liver), so much so that it is widely used in scientific research to evaluate hepatoprotective agents.
 Exposure to high concentrations of carbon tetrachloride (including vapor) can affect the central nervous system and degenerate the liver and kidneys, and prolonged exposure may lead to coma or death.
 Chronic exposure to carbon tetrachloride can cause liver and kidney damage and could result in cancer.

-See safety data sheets.
+Consumption of alcohol increases the toxic effects of carbon tetrachloride and may cause more severe organ damage, such as acute renal failure, in heavy drinkers.
+The doses that can cause mild toxicity to non-drinkers can be fatal to drinkers.

 The effects of carbon tetrachloride on human health and the environment have been assessed under REACH in 2012 in the context of the substance evaluation by France.

 In 2008, a study of common cleaning products found the presence of carbon tetrachloride in "very high concentrations" (up to 101 mg/m3) as a result of manufacturers' mixing of surfactants or soap with sodium hypochlorite (bleach).

 Carbon tetrachloride is also both ozone-depleting and a greenhouse gas.
 However, since 1992 its atmospheric concentrations have been in decline for the reasons described above (see atmospheric concentration graphs in the gallery).
 CCl4 has an atmospheric lifetime of 85 years.

-At high temperatures in air, it decomposes or burns to produce poisonous phosgene.

-Toxicological studies

-Carbon tetrachloride is a suspected human carcinogen based on sufficient evidence of carcinogenicity from studies in experimental animals.
-The World Health Organization reports carbon tetrachloride can induce hepatocellular carcinomas (hepatomas) in mice and rats.
-The doses inducing hepatic tumours are higher than those inducing cell toxicity.
-The International Agency for Research on Cancer (IARC) classified this compound in Group 2B, "possibly carcinogenic to humans".